Younanator/ReacToTool/README.md

 ## General Usage
    1. To make changes to the queries/controllers - go to the server/controllers folder.
 You may use that as a reference for future scripts and or functions in NodeJS.
+    See youtube tutorials or program the front-end buttons, text, list ,etc yourself.
+Traversy Media is one place where you can learn to use React.
    2. Make sure to run the application as an Admin, make sure that your AD rights,SCCM,etc are configured properly as the App uses your account privileges.

 ## Production Usage